davidovich/summon/templates/scaffold/README.md

 You install this provider as `{{ .SummonerName }}` and then can use the `{{ .SummonerName }}` executable to summon assets.

-Using go get, you can provision every repo with versioned data, but managed in a central fashion.
+Using go get, you can provision every target repo with versioned data, but managed in a central location.